OBS Studio Web Socket tutorial with examples Python and Javascript

 });

-Get a List of Scenes
+Get Scene List

 const scenes = await obs.call('GetSceneList');